Faculty Member Name and Credentials: Claudia Protzman Barone, DNP, EdD, APRN, CCNS, CTTS

 Brief Bio:

-Dr. Elizabeth Riley is a Clinical Assistant Professor in the UAMS College of Nursing BSN program.
-She is the course coordinator for Foundations of Professional Nursing II, co-facilitates simulation in the Care of the Childbearing Family, and teaches Introduction to Research and Evidence-Based Practice and Pathophysiologic Basis for Health Assessment.
+Dr. Elizabeth Riley is a Clinical Associate Professor in the UAMS College of Nursing BSN program.
+She is the MNSc program director, Nurse Educator specialty coordinator, and teaches courses in the BSN program.
 Dr. Riley earned her Doctor of Nursing Practice (DNP) degree in Educational Leadership from American Sentinel University in 2018.
 She has been awarded over $115,000 in combined intramural and extramural sources for educational and neonatal research.
 Dr. Riley’s research focuses on curricular interventions in nursing education and clinical interventions to promote positive neonatal health outcomes.

 Current/Recent Research Projects: Project Title: Implementation of Standardized Bedside Interprofessional Rounds in Neonatal Intensive Care